alandickinson/framer-view-stack/README.md

 **Setup**

 Create the view stack, and then add a view to it using the `addView` method.
-It has one required parameter, `contents`, and two optional parameters: `title`, and `tintColor`.

 ```coffeescript
 stack = new ViewStack